devanshupatil/UDP-Chat-Application/README.md

 2. Run the Client
 3. Send text :

-    - In the frame of Server (Alex) and Client (Galtonde) write a message to message box and click on send button.
-The message will display to both of the frame (like whatsapp)
+    - From Server (Alex): Type a message in the Server's message box and click the "Send" button.
+The message will be displayed in both the Server and Client chat windows.
+    - From Client (Gaitonde): Similarly, type a message in the Client's message box and click the "Send" button.
+The message will be displayed in both chat windows.

 Output :
-  - Server Terminal: Server will displays the watting message (Watting for client!)
+  - Server Terminal:

-  - Client Terminal: Client will display the connected message (Client is connected!)
+    - Displays a waiting message: `Waiting for client!`
-  -  Server Terminal: After the Client connected message, Server will displays the connected message (Server is connected!)
+    - After the client connects, displays: `Client is connected!`

+  - Client Terminal:

+    - Upon connecting to the server, displays: `Client is connected!`
+  - Chat Frames:

+      - Messages sent from either the Server or Client will appear in both chat frames, simulating a real-time chat interface.

 ![Recording 2024-08-28 032424](https://github.com/user-attachments/assets/40ffdcf8-de74-46b7-9767-666a73663a80)